 Please call the SFWMD recreation hotline at (866) 433-6312 or visit www.sfwmd.gov/recreation.

-The public access point is situated just west of State Road 710 in southern Okeechobee County.
-Visitors can drive a little over half a mile from the entrance gate at County Road 15B up to the shell-rock parking area.
+- The secondary public access point is situated west of State Road 710 in southern Okeechobee County.
+Visitors can drive just over half a mile from the entrance gate at County Road 15B / SE 126th Blvd. to the shell-rock parking area.